 The best way to describe the R-Go Tools Break Mouse is that it’s basically Evoluent’s little brother.
 The mouse is smaller, cheaper, and not quite as radical in terms of design.
 For people with less severe wrist pain or are new to this type of mice, the R-Go Tools mouse is a good alternative to the original vertical mouse that started it all.

-Unlike the Evoluent mouse, the R-Go Tools Break comes in only one size.
-Despite this, it should fit most hands just fine, as the “peaks” and “valleys” on the exterior of this mouse are a lot less dramatic than those on the Evoluent, making one size all that’s really needed to fit most people.
+The R-Go Tools Break comes in a regular and large size.
+The normal size should fit both folks with regular and small sized hands just fine, as the “peaks” and “valleys” on the exterior of this mouse are a lot less dramatic than those on the Evoluent, making the need for a small size unnecessary.

 Like the Evoluent, there is a physical sensitivity control to toggle the responsiveness of the cursor (though no LED indicator).
 There are also two customizable buttons on the thumb side.

 What sets the R-Go Break mouse apart from its peers is its lofty goal of getting you to practice more healthy computing.
 It does this through software that keeps track of your mouse usage (time, clicks etc), and by using an LED indicator on the mouse and audible sounds, remind you when you should take breaks.
 In reality how effective this is really depends on your commitment level, but the tools are there, and it’s something only the R-Go Break Mouse offers.

 - Good alternative to the Evoluent Mouse 4